Second Battle of Bull Run: Confederate

 An exact estimate of both armies' strength at the battle is not possible as different reports and returns provide differing figures.
 The total strength of the Army of Northern Virginia, cavalry and artillery included, was slightly less than 55,000 men.
 Factoring in only infantry, the effective Confederate strength was probably about 50,000 men, possibly as low as 47,000.
-Union strength was around 63,000 men if Banks's corps is excluded as it was not present at the battle aside from a few detachments.
-The total Union strength with Banks added in was approximately 70,000 men.
+Union strength was around 63,000 men if Banks's corps is excluded as it was not present at the battle The total Union strength with Banks added in was approximately 70,000 men.